 The proposed café is to be located in an existing school building which is setback approximately 55 metres from residential uses.
-This allows for an appropriate distance of the proposed use from
+This allows for an appropriate distance of the proposed use from the more sensitive residential uses.

 The car parking required for the proposed use will be required to be constructed to the appropriate standards.
 Given the small amount of parking associated with the use, it is unlikely to have significant amenity impacts on nearby residences.